Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 ally
 Cost: 2 MP
 Effect: Reduce the duration of one [Status Ailment](#status-ailments) the target is suffering from by 3 rounds.
+Scaling: At Hero Tier 2, you may increase the cost of this Ability by 4 MP to increase reduce a Status Ailment's duration by 5 round, or reduce two different Status Ailment durations by 3 each.
+When used this way, this Ability counts as a Tier 2 Ability.
 Description: A maneuver that removes a lingering difficulty from an ally.
 This could be a healing spell, a quick repair job on the target's equipment, mundane medical interventions, or similar efforts.

 #### Riposte